tmizuma/openapi-test-data-generator/README.md

 `otdgen` is an open-source tool that generates JavaScript/TypeScript format test data from an OpenAPI schema file in YAML format.
 It offers two choices for users:

 - Generate random test data from OpenAPI schema files in YAML format
-- Generate test data according to schema properties using [OpenAI](https://openai.com/) API
+- Generate test data according to schema properties using [OpenAI](https://openai.com/) API (Preview)

 ### Reporting Bugs/Feature Requests